Fun Family-Friendly Bike Rides in New Jersey

 Colonial Park – Somerset

-Two miles of paved paths are perfect for NJ families.
-Stop to enjoy the park's great playgrounds, mini-golf, gardens, and paddle boats.
+The two miles of paved paths in this park are perfect for NJ families.
+Stop to enjoy the park's great playgrounds, mini golf, gardens, dog park, and paddleboats.

 Washington Crossing Park – Titusville

 This beautiful park has 15 miles of trails in the heart of some famous Revolutionary War historical sites.
 Ride on the two-mile bike loop, or try walking the green trail, which connects to a pedestrian bridge that travels over the Delaware and Raritan Canal.

 Take an oceanside ride on the Ocean City Boardwalk.
 Photo by LabyrinthX via Flickr.

 Where To Go Bike Riding on the Jersey Shore

 Bicycling on the boardwalk is limited during the summer months, but in most other seasons, cyclists are free to ride at any time of day.
 This 2.5-mile stretch of boardwalk offers stunning ocean views, plus easy access to shops and restaurants when you're ready to take a break.

 Sandy Hook – Sandy Hook

 The Sandy Hook bike path runs the length of the peninsula and features a picturesque lighthouse, military installations, and views of the bay and the beach.
 Its flat surface makes for a fun, easy ride.